HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/ProjectsApi.md

 Create a new project

 Adds a new Project which creates an isolated space for creating Hosts, Volumes, and private Networks.
 A project is often aligned to a specific team within an organization or a cluster.
 If GreenLake IAM issued token is used for authentication, then it is required to pass either 'Space' or 'spaceid' header.
 When both are set, 'Space' header is ignored.
+Note that Hoster or BMaaS Access Owner role is required for this operation.

 ### Required Parameters